Learning the Relation between Code Features and Code Transforms with Structured Prediction: Experimental Evaluation

-In summary, 1) our model works on large scale real-world Java source code; 2) our model performs well for different code transforms, as well as for both ``single-transform'' and ``multiple-transform'' code change scenarios; 3) the use of both observation-based and indicator-based feature functions, i.e. the mix of automatically extracted structural features and carefully engineered code analysis features, is key to obtain good performance; 4) the distribution-aware prior \emph{q} is the most important configuration parameter in the model.
+\textbf{Summary.} In summary, this set of large scale experiments has shown that 1) our model performs well for vastly different repair transforms, and and works well for both "single-transform" and "multiple-transform" code change scenarios; 2) our model performs consistently better than all baselines, including the strong NMT baseline, suggesting the importance of considering code structure in achieving good prediction accuracy for code transform; 3) the distribution-aware prior coefficient \emph{q} is an important configuration parameter in the model, and our experiments show that $q=0.5$ is a good value; 4) the use of both observation-based and indicator-based feature functions, i.e. the mix of automatically extracted structural features and carefully engineered code analysis features, is key to obtain good performance; 5) the size of training data significantly impacts model performance and more training data will be beneficial.